 1. Ensuring that Children’s Right to Housing is Fully Recognized and Addressed under the National Housing Strategy Act (2019)

-The National Housing Strategy Act (2019) (NHSA) is federal legislation which recognizes the right to housing as “a fundamental human right affirmed in international law,” recognizes that “housing is essential to the inherent dignity and well-being of the person,” and commits the federal government to “further the progressive realization of the right to adequate housing as recognized in the International Covenant on Economic, Social and Cultural Rights.”
+The National Housing Strategy Act (2019) (NHSA) is federal legislation which recognizes the right to housing as “a fundamental human right affirmed in international law.”
+It acknowledges that “housing is essential to the inherent dignity and well-being of the person,” and commits the federal government to “further the progressive realization of the right to adequate housing as recognized in the International Covenant on Economic, Social and Cultural Rights.”

 The NHSA also requires the government to adopt and maintain a rights-based National Housing Strategy to support the progressive realization of the right to housing.
 The Strategy must include national goals, timelines and desired outcomes; focus on improving housing outcomes for persons in greatest need; and provide for participatory processes to ensure the ongoing inclusion and engagement of civil society, stakeholders, vulnerable groups, and persons with lived experience of housing need, as well as those with lived experience of homelessness.